countertops Articles

 4. Design Options are Virtually Infinite

 While you are planning your new kitchen design, do you like having a wide variety to choose from?
-If you just answered, “Yes!”, Quartz countertops are probably a great fit for you and your project.
+If you just answered, “Yes!”, quartz countertops are probably a great fit for you and your project.
 Prepare yourself to have to choose from a large variety.
-As we spoke earlier, The selection of colors and patterns are almost endless.
-Even if you have the most precise taste or design idea, there is a Quartz to match your style.
-Albeit, Granite comes in a plethora of colors you could make the argument that there are more color options with Quartz.
+The selection of colors and patterns are almost endless.
+Even if you have the most precise taste or design idea, there is a quartz countertop to match your style.
+Although granite comes in a wide variety of colors you could make the argument that there are more color options with quartz.

-As with all natural stones, the earthy tones, speckles, veining, and colors that have melded together.
-It is truly a magnificent feat that Mother Nature creates these stunning works of art in natural stone.
-Quartz offers the cleanliness of pure colors and patterns that are orchestrated and consistent.
+Quartz offers the cleanliness of pure colors and patterns that are designed and consistent.
 This creates a clean visual landscape in your space.
 If you are considering a kitchen remodel, there is a perfect quartz countertop for your project out there.
-East Coast Granite can help coordinate the quartz color with your cabinets and flooring ideas and then design a backsplash to match.
-Or we can simply install the same quartz you choose as a 4-inch backsplash.
+East Coast Granite can help coordinate the quartz color with your cabinets and flooring ideas and then choose a backsplash to match.
+Or we can simply install the same quartz you choose as a 4-inch or full backsplash.

 5. Quartz Countertops Are Perfect For All Household Types